[Estimated read time: 9 minutes]

 A Growing Community...

-Oldham County has continued to grow in popularity over the years and in result, the population has continued to increase at a steady pace over the past few decades.
-Experiencing both a sustainable economy and a high demand for Oldham County KY real estate.
+Oldham County has continued to grow in popularity over the years and as result, the population has continued to increase at a steady pace over the past few decades.
+Experiencing both a sustainable economy and a high demand for homes for sale in Oldham County.

 Complete Guide: Relocating to Oldham County, KY